Chunjee/string-similarity.ahk/README.md

 ## API

-Requiring the module gives an object with two methods:
+Requiring the module gives an object with three methods: .compareTwoStrings, .findBestMatch, and .simpleBestMatch

 ### compareTwoStrings(string1, string2)